sorenchargois/ADayinDeStijl/README.md

 ### Technical Details
 //
-Here you should give an overview of the technical aspects of your project:
+An overview of the technical aspects of A Day in De Stijl:
 * p5.js
 * Hosting Platform: Github pages
 * I will be using Visual Studio Code to write and test code.
 I've been using this platform for the whole semester and it works well with the work I'm doing.
 //

-You can include code snippets here:
+Here is a snippet of my code:

 ```js
 function setup(){